akuklev/akuklev/what-are-dependent-types.md

   <dd>A programming language is said be <i>dependently typed</i> if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>
 </dl>

-Above we handled only the case where an argument of a function (`argc`) is used to specify the type of the following argument (`argv`), while the Def.
-1 also mentions return types, so let us provide an example for this case too.
-In dependently typed languages, return types of functions have to be written not at the beginning of a declaration, but at its end.
+Above, we only handled the case where an argument of a function (`argc`) is used to specify the type of the following argument (`argv`).
+The definition 1 also mentions the return type, so let us provide an example for this case as well.
+In dependently typed languages, the return type of a function has to be written not at the beginning of a declaration, but at its end.
 For example, a declaration of a function returning an integer looks as follows: `get_count() : int`.
 That's precisely because the return type of a function can also depend on the arguments:
 ```c
 generate_random_sequence(nat length) : int[length];
 ```